-

 The aim of this study was to analyze White oak trees, to see how old they are and, how they are […] -

-Greg Wiles wrote a new post, Climate Analysis of the White Oaks (Quercus alba) At Kinney Field, Wooster, Ohio, on the site The College of Wooster Tree Ring Lab 2 years, 1 month ago
+Greg Wiles wrote a new post on the site The College of Wooster Tree Ring Lab 5 years ago

 By: Mazvita Chikomo, Srushti Chaudhari, Fred Zhao (as part of the AMRE 2020; The College of Wooster, Tree Ring Lab)